dfinity/interface-spec/spec/index.md

 Based on this abstract notion of the state, we can describe the behavior of the IC.
 There are three classes of behaviors:

--   Potentially state changing API requests that are submitted via `/api/v3/…/call` and `/api/v3/…/sync_call`.
+-   Potentially state changing API requests that are submitted via `/api/v3/…/call`.
 These transitions describe checks that the request must pass to be considered received.

 -   Spontaneous transitions that model the internal behavior of the IC, by describing conditions on the state that allow the transition to happen, and the state after.